 Open Content tab and click the Settings button in AutoComplete section.

 Here in AutoComplete Settings window you can leave everything on except for the Ask me before saving passwords.
 This is very important because malware can easily steal all user names and passwords for sites you have visited (including your bank!).
-Use Password Safe for remembering passwords instead.
+Use free Password Safe for remembering passwords instead.

 If you have already saved some passwords or you want to be sure that no passwords are stored in Internet Explorer, click the Delete AutoComplete history... button.